tjesi/TTM4205/README.md

 ### Technical Essay (40 points)

 This assignment is to write a technical essay about a topic not covered by the
 lectures or to cover a topic from the lectures in more depth.
-It is mandatory
+It is mandatory for
-for each group to present their work, but it does not impact the final grades.
+each group to present their work, but it does not count towards the final grades.

 *Most important guidelines:*

-  - Groups of 1-3 members
+  - Groups of 2 students
-  - Essays of 10-20 pages
+  - Essays of roughly 8 pages
   - Essays written in LaTeX
   - Short oral presentations